Response to OSAC Demands

 Members of the Oxy Sexual Assault Coalition (OSAC) advocated for changes to the current sexual misconduct policy through the following list of 12 demands.
 Our response to those demands, sent to OSAC on November 5, are part of an ongoing dialogue on how to make Oxy a safe place for everyone.
 We believe it’s important for the entire campus community to understand this response and join in this important dialogue.

 And, because it cannot be said enough, let us emphasize that Oxy will not tolerate sexual misconduct.
-We encourage you to use the resources available to you through the Dean of Students Office, Emmons Health Center and Project SAFE.
+We encourage you to use the resources available to you through the Dean of Students Office, Emmons Student Wellness Center and Project SAFE.

 Response to OSAC Demands

 1) Remove the automatic appeals language from the sexual conduct policy.

 We will remove the right of parties to appeal sanctions.

 2) Reinstate consent as verbal consent in the policy.

 Consent is clear, knowing, and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.